OpenClassrooms-Student-Center/alumnis/content/students/louis-poirot.md

 # One line.

-# If you need more space, go to the next line and add 4 spaces on the
-left, as in 'description'.
+# If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

 objective: Mon objectif est d'obtenir une licence en programmation java.
+# max 100 characters
 short_description: J'aime l'univers de la programmation.